STATCowboy/nuttRbuttR/README.md

 # nutterbutter
-Functions to make your R code work like Butter!
+Functions to make your R code taste like Butter!